Temara: Economy

 Temara is close to Morocco's two main cities, Rabat, the capital, and economic center Casablanca.

 Two main zones share the essence of the industrial units in the city of Temara.
 The first is in the direction of Casablanca, and, with a total area of 120 hectares, extensible to 300 Ha work 55 industrial units in this zone, contains the more clean industry sectors (textiles, packaging, printing, food).
 The second industrial zone is at the other end of town, in the direction of Rabat.
 It is the industrial zone Attasnia, which, with a total of 20 hectares, contains 23 industrial units (such as textiles, electronics, chemicals).

 People

-The population was at first constituted by Zaer tribes and different tribes of Oudayas (Military groups from different regions of Morocco were established by the Sultan, as exchange of their Military service to the Sultan they had the right to cultivate the land).
-Now the population was diversified by all ethnicities in Morocco: Arabs and various Amazigh groups (Riffians, Chleuhs and Hassanis).
+The population was at first constituted by Zaer tribes and different tribes of Oudayas (Military groups from different regions of Morocco that were established by the Sultan.
+They had the right to cultivate the land in exchange for their Military service to the Sultan).
+Now the population was diversified by all ethnicities in Morocco: Arabs and various Amazigh groups, Chleuhs and Hassanis).